A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Comprehension of Event Prediction Methods through the Generalized PCM System

-\textbf{Attributes.} The first set of attributes are the specific qualities \emph{precise root cause analysis} (precise RCA), \emph{joint root causes} (joint RCs) and \emph{explainability} that are essential for an event prediction method, since this first set of attributes helps the user to quickly grasp the situation and act accordingly.
+\janikrr{\textbf{Explainability and trustworthiness.}} The first set of attributes are the specific qualities \emph{precise root cause analysis} (precise RCA), \emph{joint root causes} (joint RCs), and \emph{explainability} that are essential for an EP method, since this first set of attributes helps the user to quickly grasp the situation and act accordingly.
 The method should enable the precise identification of root causes and detect that multiple true root causes for different predicted future events may, in fact, be the same true root cause.
-As it is out of the scope of this survey to assess the full variety of how explainability can be achieved or conceptualized \cite{barredo_arrieta_explainable_2020,burkart_survey_2021} and there is no \janik{widely accepted definition \cite{rice_leveraging_2021,burkart_survey_2021,gao_going_2022}}, we limit the attribute to a distinction between \emph{black box} models that are intransparent, \emph{white box} models that are transparent, and a combination of both \cite{burkart_survey_2021}.
+As it is out of the scope of this survey to assess the full variety of how explainability can be achieved or conceptualized \cite{barredo_arrieta_explainable_2020,burkart_survey_2021} and there is no \janik{widely accepted definition \cite{rice_leveraging_2021,burkart_survey_2021,gao_going_2022}}, we limit the attribute to \janikrr{coarse-grained} distinction. \emph{Black box} models are intransparent, \emph{white box} models are transparent, and a combination of both exhibit both transparent and intransparent components \cite{burkart_survey_2021}.
 Taken together, these three qualities determine the accountability of the method to a large extent.
 If the user can explain the predicted future events as prerequisites to an optimal strategy for acting on the true root causes, the method and the user both should not be held accountable in case something goes wrong.